Generic name: conjugated estrogens (oral) (KON joo gay ted ES troe jenz)

-Conjugated estrogens may increase your risk of developing a condition that may lead to uterine cancer.
+Conjugated estrogens may increase your risk of developing a condition that can lead to uterine cancer.
 Report any unusual vaginal bleeding right away.

 Before taking this medicine

-You should not use conjugated estrogens if you have:
+You should not use conjugated estrogens if you are allergic to it, or if you have:

 unusual vaginal bleeding that has not been checked by a doctor;